 Boquillas is a small village in Mexico that sits on the Eastern side of Big Bend National Park.
 The community features an international port of entry to cross the Rio Grande.
-The crossing is open Wednesday through Sunday year round from 9:00am until 6:00pm.
+The crossing is open from 9:00am until 4:00pm from Wednesday through Sunday for their Winter Schedule (Nov.
+2 – April 28) and Friday through Monday for their Summer Schedule (May 3 – Nov.
+1).
 It is advisable to arrive back at the port of entry 30 minutes before closing time.
-During December and January, the crossing hours may be changed to open at 8:00am and close at 5:00pm.
 The doors will be locked promptly at closing time.

 Important rules: